inrupt/mashlib-dev/README.md

 You can also test changes directly on the instance of NSS that starts when running `npm start` in mashlib-dev. mashlib-dev also offers a watch-script that you can start doing `npm run watch` that triggers the watch-script for mashlib, solid-ui, and solid-panes.
 If you want to run watch-script for rdflib or any of the panes, you'll have to open another terminal window, navigate to the respective project and start its watch-script doing `npm run watch`.

 The output for the watch-script in mashlib-dev can be a bit difficult to interpret, since all output for mashlib, solid-ui, and solid-panes are presented in the same window, so you might also consider having each watch scripts running in a separate terminal window.
 The downside using this approach is that at its worst you'll have five separate watch-scripts running (in addition to the terminal window where you started the server) when working on a pane that needs to pick up a change in rdflib.
-If you find this unwieldy for your setup, or requiring to much resources, you should consider the Solid Pane Tester strategy instead.
+If you find this unwieldy for your setup, or requiring too much resources, you should consider the Solid Pane Tester strategy instead.

 ## Add dependency